LucasAbreu89/webscrap/README.md

 8 - make the package import : `from real2scrap.realstate_scrap import scrap`

 9 - run the function `scrap()` with tha parameters that you want!

+## IMPORTANT OBSERVATION:

+Download the file Categoria_bairros.xlsx and put it in the folder that you are runing the project.